EO-College/cubes-and-clouds/CONTRIBUTING.md

 # How to contribute
+This is a online course about Open Science on EO Cloud Platforms.
+By it's nature, the topic is fast paced and keeping up with the development of cloud technologies, standards and concepts isn't easy.
+To keep up to date and to maintain a functioning exercises we would really appreciate your contributions!

 ## Types of contributions
 We're happy to receive contributions to improve the quality of the course.
 Here are some potential areas where help would be greatly appreciated
 - **Review the content:** Read through the material.
 If you find anything is wrong or unclear.
 Open a pull request to fix it.
 Don't add too much new information though.
 The lessons have a certain length.